 Life offers no guarantees, but when it comes to food you can avoid the worst of the worst by choosing organic.
 And you can give yourself a shot at eating the very best food by choosing local organic.

 The bigger the organic farm, the more worthwhile it is for a farmer to devote resources to certification.
 Small local farmers often lack the time and money required to participate in certification programs.
 They already have their hands full actually farming.
-These producers often sell their food at farmers’ markets, often labeling it “unsprayed” rather than “organic.”
+These small-scale producers often sell their food at farmers’ markets, often labeling it “unsprayed” rather than “organic.”

 Under many scenarios, “local unsprayed” is much more sustainable than industrial organic, particularly if the latter is trucked in from far away.
 The downside, of course, is that without certification you’re solely dependent on the farmer’s word.
 But it’s not as though every food that’s certified organic lives up to its billing either.
-It wouldn’t take a criminal mastermind to get away with mislabeling conventionally grown foods as organic, especially on a small scale.
+It doesn’t take a criminal mastermind to get away with mislabeling conventionally grown foods as organic, especially on a small scale.

 Supporting agriculture in your community is incredibly important, even if it’s not organic.
 Any sort of small-scale local agriculture is usually far less dependent on petrochemical fertilizers and herbicides than are monoculture farms.
 When you choose locally-grown food, you’ll enjoy fresher produce picked at the peak of ripeness.
 So don’t turn up your nose at your local farmer selling unsprayed produce—it’s often the best value and most sustainable food you can find, and a stepping-stone to boosting the food security of your community.